 Location: Cherry Avenue

-What Parents Love: Parents love Tonsler’s spacious setup, with plenty of seating and a layout that makes it easy to keep track of kids.
-The recreation center is great for indoor activities, especially on chilly days.
+Highlights: Parents love Tonsler’s spacious setup, with plenty of seating and a layout that makes it easy to keep track of kids.
+The recreation center is great for planning indoor gatherings, especially on chilly days.

 12. Washington Park: Poolside Fun and Playgrounds